fillorkill/nginx-seesaw/README.md

 `sudo openssl dhparam -out /etc/nginx/ssl/dhp-4096.pem 4096`

-3. Add dns A record for the following domains (replace with your actual domain):
+3. Add DNS A records for the following domains (replace with your actual domain):

 `ajax-googleapis.yourdomain.com`